brownvc/matryodshka-replica360/README.md

-# Replica 360 Dataset
+# MatryODShka Replica 360 Dataset Generator
+This repo contains the modified version of [Replica Dataset](https://github.com/facebookresearch/Replica-Dataset) to generate the training and testing dataset used in [MatryODShka](https://visual.cs.brown.edu/projects/matryodshka-webpage/) paper.
+This is a companion to the training code [repo](https://github.com/brownvc/matryodshka).

 The original ReplicaRenderer and ReplicaViewer remain the same.
-See [original repo](https://github.com/facebookresearch/Replica-Dataset) for basic usage.
+See original repo for basic usage.
 See below for 360 dataset generation.

 ## Setup
 * Git Clone this repo.